s1r0n/lightning-path/articles/journalistic-pieces/the-conversation/how-money-is-destroying-the-world.md

 nav_order: 11
 has_children: False
 parent: The Conversation
+keywords: [Money, Regime of Accumulation, Toxic Socialization, Ideology]
 ---

-## How Money is Destroying the World
+# How Money is Destroying the World

+This article exposes the money system as a **tool of structural and psychological domination**.
+Rather than a neutral medium of exchange, money is analyzed as a **weapon of accumulation and disconnection**, tightly linked to ideological deception, trauma, and planetary destruction.
+Sosteric critiques both capitalist and debt-based economies as fundamentally anti-human systems that foster [Toxic Socialization](https://spiritwiki.lightningpath.org/index.php/Toxic_Socialization) and [Disconnection](https://spiritwiki.lightningpath.org/index.php/Disconnection).

 Sosteric, M. (2018, May 21).
 How money is destroying the world. _The Conversation_.